ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 Select the **Edge services cluster** checkbox to order a dedicated cluster for the network edge and the firewall components that are required for the Juniper vSRX service.
 The edge services cluster is deployed in:
 * For NSX-V: the same data center as the instance
-* For NSX-T: the management cluster
+* For NSX-T: the consolidated or management cluster

 Review the following restrictions for edge services clusters:
-* The vSphere version must be 6.7.
+* The vSphere version must be 7.0 or 6.7.
-* The data center of the instance (for NSX-V) or the management cluster (for NSX-T) must be available for edge services cluster deployment.
+* The data center of the instance (for NSX-V) or the consolidated or management cluster (for NSX-T) must be available for edge services cluster deployment.
 Edge services cluster deployment is not supported for **Dallas 09** and **Hong Kong 02**.
 * You cannot add more than one edge services cluster in the same data center pod.
 If you are adding multiple edge services clusters in the same pod, the clusters would share a transit VLAN, which might cause subsequent issues with the Juniper vSRX installation.

 ### Cluster name